MISP/MISP/docs/UPGRADE.md

 !!! warning
     If you are a MISP developer reading this.<br />
-    Always aim to avoid having to write anything about a specific upgrade procuder.
-We strive to make our upgrades as seamless as possible and no extra steps should be needed, alas, extreme circumstances sometimes need thos extreme measures.<br />
+    Always aim to avoid having to write anything about a specific upgrade procedure.
+We strive to make our upgrades as seamless as possible and no extra steps should be needed, alas, extreme circumstances sometimes need those extreme measures.<br />
     We have been warned.